MCZhi/Expert-Prior-RL/README.md

 python imitation_learning_uncertainty.py expert_data/left_turn --samples 30
 ```

 5. Run train.py to train the RL agent.
 You need to specify the algorithm and scenario to run, and also the file path to the pre-trained imitative models if you are using the expert prior-guided algorithms.
-The available algorithms are sac, expert_penalty, expert_constraint, ppo, gail.
+The available algorithms are sac, value_penalty, policy_constraint, ppo, gail.
 If you are using GAIL, the prior should be the path to your demonstration trajectories.
 ```shell
 python train.py expert_penalty left_turn --prior expert_model/left_turn
 ```